flexiblepower/fpai-documentation/Architecture.md

 An important part is the *Energy Flexibility Interface* (EFI), for which we reserved the next chapter.
 This is the interface between an Energy App, like the PowerMatcher, and Resources, which makes the flexibility possible.

 Below the *Energy Flexibility Interface* (EFI) we can see all the device specific components.
 We see that the *Miele App* provides two types of Resource Managers, two types of Resource Drivers and a Protocol Driver.
 The PV Panel Simulation does not have a Protocol Driver, since the simulation does not have to communicate with a device.
-The Pv Pavel Simulation is connected with a generic Resource Manager for uncontrolled appliances.
+The PV Pavel Simulation is connected with a generic Resource Manager for uncontrolled appliances.
 Above the Resource Abstract Layer we can see the PowerMatcher App, which communicates with the three Resource Managers.

 Communication wiring is done using a messaging abstraction, implemented in the `org.flexiblepower.messaging` package.
 This is implemented using annotations:
 Any component, like an implementation of a ResourceDriver or ResourceManager, can have an annotation `@Ports` which can contain multiple `@Port` definitions, which have a `name`, `cardinality`, `sends`, and `accepts` parameter; the latter specify which objects are accepted by this object.
 They then must implement a MessageHandler that accepts the object(s).
-A cardinality can be given to specify wheter it support a single or multiple connections.
+A cardinality can be given to specify whether it supports a single or multiple connections.
 Exact details are specified in the tutorial that follows later.
 Note that the usage of the `ResourceId` property is depricated since the 14.10 release.

 You will also notice that there are several widgets.
 Every component in the system can provide a widget which is shown in the main page of the dashboard.